-The thing I’m always working on is helping people outsource their businesses.
+- The thing I’m always working on is helping people to outsource their businesses.
 I love it; I see so many people succeed with it.
-I see so much good in it, from both sides: the employer and the virtual assistant.
+I see so much good in it, from both sides, the employer and the virtual assistant.

 John’s career and story

 - I’m a terrible employee.
-Out of college in 2003, I had a job for eight months, and my only goal was to quit that job.
-I hated it.
-It took me eight months to make a little money online.
-Then I had an opportunity and I took it.
-I’ve been making money online ever since.
+Out of college in 2003, I had a job for eight months, and my only goal was to quit my job.
+Because I hated it, and it took me eight months to make a little money online, and then I had an opportunity, and I took it, and I’ve been making money online ever since.

-- In 2004, when I was making money, I didn’t get rich but I saw how things work.
-And I was good with websites; we were ranked on Google, and we had ads on our websites.
-We were getting money when people clicked the links and so on.
+- In 2004 when I was making money, I didn’t get rich, but I saw how things are working.
+And I was good with websites; we were ranked on Google, and we were having ads on our websites and were getting money when people clicked the links and so on.

-- I started my online business and, very quickly, got overwhelmed.
-I was overworked; there were so many things to do.
-I’d thought it was going to be easy and, obviously, I was wrong.
+- I started my online business, and very quickly, I got overwhelmed, I was overworked; there were so many things to do.
+I thought it’s going to be easy and obviously I was wrong.

-- I tried different outsourcing solutions.
-I tried to hire people locally and to hire someone from India.
-Then I tried Elance, which today is Upwork.
-All that didn’t work for me.
+- I tried different outsourcing solutions; I Tried to hire people locally and to hire someone from India, then I tried Elance, which today is UpWork – and all that didn’t work for me.

-- Then I had a conversation with someone very successful in Internet business.
-He said to me, “When you’re ready to hire outsourcing, make sure to go to the Philippines.”
-And he gave me a reference so that I could hire someone full-time.
-I didn’t do it, but it gave me some hope.
+- Then I had a conversation with someone very successful in Internet business, and he said to me, ‘when you ready to hire outsourcing, make sure to go to the Philippines’.
+And he gave me a reference so I can hire someone full time, and I didn’t do it, but it gave me some hope.

-- After a while, I realized that I couldn’t keep working 60 hours a week without getting enough done.
-I hired someone through the agency he gave me, and it was the single most liberating experience of my life!
+- But after a while, I realized I couldn’t keep working 60 hours a week without getting enough done.
+And I hired someone through the agency he gave me, and it was the single most liberating experience of my life!

-- This employee was doing whatever I taught him to do, and after a month, I realized that there were two of me … I replaced myself in my business.
+- This employee was doing whatever I taught him to do, and after like a month, I realized that there is like two of me… I replaced myself in my business.

-- That changed my life.
-Since then, I’ve helped hundreds of thousands of people do that, and it changed their lives as well.
+- That changed my life, and since then, I’ve helped hundreds of thousands of people do that, and it changed their lives as well.

-- In 2008, I directly recruited a programmer to build a simple job board for direct interaction between companies and job seekers.
-In the first month, we passed a couple of hundreds of profiles.
-Last month, we passed a million profiles.
+- In 2008 I directly recruited a programmer to build a simple Job Board for direct interaction between companies to job seekers.
+In the first month, we passed a couple of hundreds of profiles, last month we passed a million profiles.